-On some holidays there is a choice of routes and, for these, two ratings will be shown (you’re free to choose between routes on a day-by-day basis).
-You’ll also notice a + symbol on a few holidays too - this is just letting you know that some small sections of the route will be slightly more challenging than the overall grading.
+We use the + symbol on a few holidays; this is just letting you know that some small sections of the route will be slightly more challenging than the overall grading.

-Suitable for anyone who is reasonably fit and healthy, enjoys the occasional weekend walk and can walk for 2-5 hours on any given day.
-Some holidays involve short, steeper sections; others will include gentler, but longer ascents/descents.
-Trails are seldom totally flat so you should be prepared for altitude changes of up to 400m on some days.
-A head for heights is not necessary.
+Suitable for anyone who is reasonably fit and healthy, enjoys the occasional weekend walk and can walk around 10km on any given day.
+Trails are seldom totally flat so you should be prepared for contouring, which can involve short, steeper sections; others will include gentler, but longer ascents/descents.
+There can be an altitude change of up to 400m on some days, but a head for heights is not necessary.

-Suitable for anyone looking for walks of 4-6 hours and confident with daily ascents/descents of up to 700m.
+These are for anyone looking for walks of around 8-15km and are confident with daily ascents/descents of up to 700m.
 You don't need specific walking experience; however, good health and reasonable fitness are important.
-There may be some sections on uneven terrain where scrambling is required.
-On certain holidays, you do need a head for heights; this is specified on the holiday pages where applicable.
+There may be some sections on uneven terrain where scrambling could be required.
+On certain holidays, you will need a head for heights; however, this is specified on the holiday pages where applicable.